-To spare your loved one’s the time, cost, and stress inherent to probate, last week in part one of this series, we explained how the probate process works and what it would entail for your loved ones.
-Here in part two, we’ll discuss the major drawbacks of probate for your family, and outline the different ways you can help them avoid probate with wise planning.
+To spare your loved one’s the time, cost, and stress inherent to, last week in part one of this series, we explained how the process works and what it would entail for your loved ones.
+Here in part two, we’ll discuss the major drawbacks of for your family, and outline the different ways you can help them avoid probate with wise planning.

 What’s At Stake For Your Family